Video Conferencing Check List & Tips

 - Once logged in, search for Gallery View so that all group members can see one another.

-- Ten (10) minutes before the video conference, you will receive an email asking to join the conference.
+- Ten (5 to 10) minutes before the video conference, you will receive an email asking to join the conference.
 Click on the link to the video conference.
 Then click on the launcher to complete the connection.

 General Video Tips